 REQUIRED: What is the main advantage of this technique?

-: [1].
+Michael Plesniak: This technique presents the advantage of characterizing the apparent yield stress and the viscoelasticity of complex structured biological fluids such as the gill raker mucus.
+[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera